lathitha-dev/lathi-MOTIVATION/README.md

 #my work is empathy
 #let vultures be
 #patience is a virture
-#i like his work ethic but def not him
+#i like his work ethic
 #less repositries more organized repositries
 #more passionate for the right thing
 #people watching=my growth